ShellUnease/ShellUnease.github.io/content/posts/r3ctf-2025-r3note/index.md

 c.Writer.Header().Set("Content-Security-Policy", "default-src 'self'; script-src 'self'; style-src 'self' 'unsafe-inline';")
 ```

 We can upload arbitrary javascript file via the image upload and include it in our malicious html file.
-Even though

 ---